christiaanjacobs/globalphone_awe_pytorch/README.md

 ## Overview

 PyTorch implementation of multilingual acoustic word embedding approaches.
-The experiments are described in C. Jacobs, H. Kamper, and Y. Matusevych, "Acoustic word embeddings for zero-resource languages using self-supervised contrastive learning and multilingual adaptation" ...
+The experiments are described in:
+- C. Jacobs, H. Kamper, and Y. Matusevych, "Acoustic word embeddings for zero-resource languages using self-supervised contrastive learning and multilingual adaptation," in *Proc.
+SLT*, 2021. [[arXiv](https://arxiv.org/abs/2103.10731)

 ## Disclaimer
 Use code at own risk.